 This photo was taken in 1982 from a little down the road and turning around looking back up the hill into Faringdon.
 When you arrive from travelling across the relatively flat valley of the River Thames there is quite a steep climb up the Radcot Road in order to enter the town.
 Church Street runs across the top of the hill.
 The large house at the end on the far left is Bleak House, which was originally the coach house and stable for the adjacent house called The Grove.
 The field on the left of the road extends down into the valley with views across more wide open fields as far as the eye can see.

 After passing the cross-road to Pidnell Farm and Pidnell Cottages, when travelling from Faringdon, first there are two low stone bridges over small brooks then three large ones which span the River Thames.
-Radcot Bridge (Grade II Listed) is the first large bridge of the three that you come to.
+The early 13th century Radcot Bridge (Grade II Listed) is the first large bridge of the three that you come to.

-Back in the days of the Saxons (410 to 1066) the River Temes formed the border between the kingdoms of Wessex in the south and Mercia to the north, so there may well have been a bridge at this site during that time.
+Pottery finds suggest a substantial Romano-British presence at Radcot, but the settlement was apparently abandoned in the post-Roman period until reoccupation in the mid 11th century.
+Back in the days of the Saxons (410 to 1066) the River Temes formed the border between the kingdoms of Wessex in the south and Mercia to the north, so there may well have been a bridge or bridges at this site during that time.
+The river in this area was much smaller than it is today, even more prone to seasonal flooding and surrounded by swamp in many places until a system of proper locks was created during the 18th century to improve navigation.
 It is thought possible that Radcot may be the site of the stone bridge mentioned in a grant of land made by King Eadwig to the Thegn (Lord) Eadric in 958.
 The Saxons were not well-known for building in stone so it, or at least its foundations, with repairs probably made using wood, may well have been there since Roman times.
-Pottery finds suggest a substantial Romano-British presence at Radcot, but the settlement was apparently abandoned in the post-Roman period until reoccupation in the mid 11th century.
 The earliest definite recorded evidence of a bridge and causeway crossing the River Thames at Radcot appears in the 1086 Domesday Book.
 Aelfsige of Faringdon had created an embanked causeway across the floodplain, most likely linked by timber bridges across the river’s various branches and side channels.
 Later, the Cistercian monks of St Mary at Cîteaux in Normandy were granted land by King John for the purpose of building a stone bridge across the river, which was completed in 1225 and therefore it is said to be the oldest existing bridge on the river; parts of it still exist today.
-Assumedly, they built the bridge over all three channels of the river at the same time.
 The stone that was used came from Taynton near Burford and was considered to be amongst the finest available.
-At that time, the river marked the border between the counties of Berkshire and Oxfordshire (before the changes in 1974) and Radcot Bridge would have been an important crossing point, especially as it was the next major crossing all the way up-river from Oxford.
+At that time, the river marked the border between the counties of Berkshire and Oxfordshire (before the changes in 1974) and Radcot Bridge would have been an important crossing point, especially as it was the only major crossing all the way up-river from Oxford.

-Radcot Bridge had to be reconstructed in 1393 following its destruction during a battle fought and won against troops loyal to the young, wildly extravagant and increasingly unpopular Richard II.
-The bridge was again severely damaged during the Wars of the Roses (1455-1485) and was later rebuilt as it appears today.
+Radcot Bridge had to be reconstructed in 1393 following its partial destruction in 1387 during a battle fought and won against troops loyal to the young, wildly extravagant and increasingly unpopular Richard II.
+The bridge was again severely damaged during the Wars of the Roses (1455-1485) and the central arch was later rebuilt as it appears today.

 Extract from a childhood memoir of the 1930s in Faringdon: “In summer the river was the big attraction, every one learnt to swim down the “shallows” To get to these you turned left at Radcot Bridge went through a small gate walk a long the tow path for a little way, then cut across country which cut off a bend in the river and that brought you to the shallows.
 The River Thames was only 2½ miles away and we often walked there and stayed all day paddling about in what we called the ‘shallows’ where the river overflowed onto the low flat ground.
 The walk there was soon covered by leaping ditches and playing chase but the return journey when we were tired, hot and foot weary seemed more like six miles.
 My brother, who could not swim, used to jump from Radcot Bridge into the fast flowing main part of the river.”
 More memoires…

-The road continues across an island to a second channel of the river, which was once crossed by a stone bridge, described by Thomas Baskerville in 1692 as having two arches.
+The road continues across a narrow island to a second channel of the river, which was once crossed by a stone bridge, described by Thomas Baskerville in 1692 as having two arches.
 The bridge later fell into disrepair and was replaced with wood.
-The channel was widened in 1787 to improve navigation on the river, a stone bridge with one wide arch was built, and a toll was charged to cross it.
+In 1770 the road, previously maintained by the parish was taken over and vastly improved by a turnpike company.
+During the 1780s, the Thames was connected to the Severn by a canal and trade with Wales, especially coal, was booming.
+So in 1787 this channel or canal was widened to become the main route for navigation, a new stone bridge with one wide arch was built, and a toll was charged to cross all three bridges.

 The first photo was taken looking upstream from the garden of the Swan Hotel during the floods in December 1992.
 The second photo was taken in 2020 looking back at the Swan from the traffic light shown in the first photo.
 Off to the left of the first photo, is an old World War II pillbox now surrounded by a car park and converted to a cafe and camp-site office, possibly the only one still in use today.
 The National Trails Thames Path crosses the river at this bridge, going upstream from the south bank on the left to the north bank on the right.